freifeld/fastSCSP/Readme.md

 For the paper itself, see our project page: http://groups.csail.mit.edu/vision/sli/projects.php?name=fastSCSP

-Authors of this software:

-Yixin Li (email: liyixin@mit.edu)

-Oren Freifeld  (email: freifeld@csail.mit.edu)

-An early/partial version of this software was written by Oren.
-It was then completed and improved by Yixin.

 This software is released under the MIT License (included with the software).
 Note, however, that using this code (and/or the results of running it) to support any form of publication (e.g.,a book, a journal paper,